Gabaldonlab/perSVade/README.md

 `make`

 You may want to repeat this in case you have problems running any of the programs with the pipeline

+The conda environment can be exported to a .yml file with:

+`conda env export --no-builds -n perSVade_env --file perSVade_env.yml`

 ## Running
 Once you have installed all the dependencies, you can call the perSVade pipeline with: